Easylemon24/basic-discord-bot/README.md

  * /ping | replies with pong
  * /server | returns some Server information
  * /user | returns some information about the user
- * /ticket-create | create a ticket for you
  * /ticket-setup | sends an embed into a channel with a menu to select which category the channel should have

 ### Work in Progress

  * Basic setup commands
  * Rate limits
- * Permissions
  * Code optimizations